 Coed Portage SOCCER CLUB Academy Program

-A Philosophy of Long Term Development and Continious Growth
+A Philosophy of Long Term Development and Continuous Growth

 The WMYSA Academy was designed to enhance the development of U8/U7 age players within each club.
 It is intended for those young players who are interested in advanced training and getting a better introductory understanding of the travel soccer experience.